Caleydo/caleydo-doc/data.md

 If your dataset is homogeneous, you must specify whether the data is numerical or categorical on the second page, which will lead you to different subsequent pages.

 ### Specifying Properties for Inhomogeneous Datasets
 If your dataset is inhomogeneous, you can set data properties for each column on the second page, in the dialog shown to the right.
 Caleydo automatically tries to determine the data type (numerical/categorical) and properties for each column.
 The currently set data type of a column is displayed in its header.
-To check or change the data type and properties of a column you can click on the "Properties" button in its header.
+To check or change the data type and properties of a column you can click on the *Properties* button in its header.
 This will open up a dialog, where you can choose whether the column contains numerical or categorical data and then set numerical and categorical data properties respectively.
 ![](i/inhomogenous_dataset_properties.png "Specifying properties of inhomogeneous datasets")

-After the properties of all individual columns have been specified, you can either press "Finish" to load the datasets, or optionally load additional groupings for the dataset on the next page.
+After the properties of all individual columns have been specified, you can either press *Finish* to load the datasets, or optionally load additional groupings for the dataset on the next page.

 ### Numerical Data Properties
 Depending on whether the dataset is homogeneous or inhomogeneous, numerical data properties are either set for the whole dataset or for individual columns.
 The figure on the right shows the available options.